diodechain/diode-docs/content/docs/FAQ/how-do-i-completely-remove-diode-drive-from-my-computer.md

 ---
 _schema: default
-title: How do I completely remove Diode Drive from my computer?
+title: How do I completely remove Diode Collab from my computer?
-nav_title: 'How do I remove Diode Drive? '
+nav_title: 'How do I remove Diode Collab? '
 nav_section: FAQ
 weight: 20009
 draft: false
 ---
 ### **MacOS**

 1\.
-Remove the Diode App
+Remove Diode Collab

 * Open the Applications folder in Finder
-* Move the "dDrive" or "Diode Drive" application in the Applications folder to the Trash (or delete it)
+* Move the "dDrive" or "Diode Collab" application in the Applications folder to the Trash (or delete it)

 2\.
 Remove your Diode Profile